ADD CONDITION

 Uses and Indications

-This drug is indicated for the temporary relief of minor aches and pains associated with sore muscles and joints.
-Specifically, it is effective for conditions such as arthritis, backache, strains, and sprains.
+This drug is indicated for the temporary relief of minor aches and pains associated with sore muscles and joints, including those related to arthritis, backache, strains, and sprains.
+It provides penetrating pain relief to alleviate discomfort in these conditions.

 Dosage and Administration